St Mary’s Pews

 A prototype pew has already been designed and is available for view in the church.

 The work has been generously supported by charitable trusts as well as individuals or groups who have sponsored pews.
-As a result we now have sufficient funds to undertake work on the pews.
-The church architect has invited bids for the work which is expected to be completed before Easter 2024.

 We are most grateful to the following have very generously supported this part of the development programme: